 “Everybody from my father’s side is a martial artist.
 They come from a kung fu background.
 My father not only taught me some skills, but also little things in life, such as building relationships with other people.”

-By the time Li was eight, however, his parents divorced, throwing his life into turmoil.
+Around the time Li was eight, his parents divorced, which threw his life into turmoil.
 He temporarily lived with his dad, but only until he was enrolled into the Hunan Sports Vocational College, where he trained and competed in wrestling as an emotional escape.